-A number of VPNs also protect against non-https sites, which usually request for personal data.
-A pop up on your screen will alert you of malicious activity, and help thwart them.
+A number of VPNs also protect against non-HTTPS sites, which usually request personal data.
+A pop-up on your screen will alert you of malicious activity, and help thwart them.

-A good tool to use is the TOR broowser which come with inbuilt VPN.
+A good tool to use is the TOR browser which comes with an inbuilt VPN.

 4. Never Use Public Wifi Hotspots to Transact Business

 Free WiFi hotspots are free-